Polar bears on ice pack

 Pricing and Cabins

 Canadian residents may opt to use our in-house exchange rate (fixed quarterly) and pay for their voyage in Canadian dollars.
-Contact your preferred travel advisor for more details.
+Contact Adventure Canada or your travel advisor for more details.

 Ship